goldenmoon67/Crypto_Symbols_And_Logos/README.md

 ```
 This list has 3383 crypto.
 One open source file was used to create this json file.
 Here is link -> [cryptocurrencies](https://github.com/crypti/cryptocurrencies)
+This repository has just coin name and symbol.
+But we need to see their icon as well.
+That's why I have used [coinmarketcap.api](https://coinmarketcap.com/api/).
+I give the symbols to service and then I get their coinmarketcap id.
+I need coinmarketcap id's because the image link works with coinmarketcap id.
+It was really hard to get all coinmarketcap id's from coinmarketcap api with using free plan.
+You can call the service just 333 times during in the 24 hours.